microsoft/FluidFramework/experimental/framework/tinylicious-client/README.md

 ## Using tinylicious-client

-The tinylicious-client package has a default `TinyliciousClient` class that allows you to interact with Fluid.
+The tinylicious-client package has a default `TinyliciousClient` static class that allows you to interact with Fluid.

 ```javascript
 import TinyliciousClient from "@fluid-experimental/tinylicious-client";